 If you are a follower of Christ, be comforted in knowing that this path of repentance has been walked by countless others.
 It’s not always easy, but it is beautiful and freeing.

 If you’re not a follower of Christ, I encourage you today to take the ultimate step of faith (and repentance) by trusting Him and His provision for your sin on the cross.
-Only He can redeem and reconcile your past.
-Only He can resurrect that which sin has killed in your life.
+Only He can rescue you from your brokenness and restore what was broken.
 True repentance cannot be found apart from Christ.

 I hope to see you on the path with me.
-I’m for sure not done walking it.
+I’m certainly not done walking it.
 I’m just 669 days into my journey of repentance.

 So let’s press on together.